Hittites: Economy

-The Hittite economy was an Agro-Pastoral one, growing fruits and vegetables with cattle and sheep being common.
+The Hittite economy was an Agro-Pastoral one.
+Barley (Hittite ḫalki) and various wheat cultivars (Hittite ZÍZ-tar) were the main types of grain cultivated.
 Grain silos where usually placed in administrative centers such as Hattusa.
+Livestock included cattle, sheep, goats, horses, mules, and donkeys, and, to a lesser extent, pigs.

 In theory the land was owned by the gods, while in practice the King controlled the best lands, with a variety of other ownership forms after this.
 Land could be granted by the King to individuals in exchange for military service.
 The workforce working in food production was critical to the economy, thus wars taking men away from this could impact the food output of the Great Kingdom.
 Temples were an important part of the economy.

 Shekels, minas and talents were the standard form of 'currency'.
 They were weights in either, copper, bronze, silver or gold.
 With the ratio being 40 Shekels equaling 1 Mina, which is different from other great kingdoms where it could be 60 to 1.
 One shekel being 8.3 gram.
-A silver shekel being worth 150l of wheat, you could buy 3,600 square meters land plot for 2-3 shekels silver, with an similar sized vineyard going up to 40 shekels of silver.
+A silver shekel being worth 150l of wheat, you could buy 3,600 square meters land plot for 2-3 shekels silver, with a similar sized vineyard going up to 40 shekels of silver.
 A male laborer could earn one silver shekel per month, with women half that.
 They could also be paid in kind, taking a part of the harvest, which could be better than a wage.
 Bryce notes that men also did the most physically demanding work.